Glee Club Auditions – Frequently Asked Questions

-We ask potential singers to sing thirty seconds of a song.
+After conducting a range test, we ask potential singers to sing thirty seconds of a song.
 The song should accurately reflect their style and range, although it is perfectly okay to perform something as simple as “Happy Birthday to You!”
-Also, we ask auditionees to perform a tonal memory exercise and to optionally sight-read a piece.
-However, these two exercises are certainly not prerequisites for membership.
+We also ask auditionees to perform a tonal memory exercise, though this exercise is certainly not a prerequisite for membership.
 There will also be a simple dance audition.
 To conclude, there will be a brief and casual interview to get to know auditionees better.

 The President and Director of the Glee Club are in the audition room for all singing auditions.

 What is the audition process like for instrumentalists (as accompanists and as Band members)?

 We ask potential Glee Club instrumentalists to play 30 seconds of a song, which should accurately reflect their style and proficiency.
 There may also be sight-reading exercises and improvisational exercises depending on your instrument.
 Additionally, there will be a short interview to get to know auditionees better.